Animal Bites and Rabies Risk: A Guide for Health Professionals

 - Positive rabies reports are telephoned immediately to the veterinarian, health care provider, or other submitter listed on the Rabies Specimen Submission Form.

 - Positive test results are reported to the Minnesota Board of Animal Health (BAH) and the Minnesota Department of Health (MDH).

 - Situations involving laboratory-confirmed rabies positive animals are investigated, evaluated, and managed by MDH epidemiologists and BAH veterinarians.

 - Negative rabies reports are mailed or faxed to the submitter within 1 business day of completion of the test.

-- Testing for diagnosis of rabies in humans is performed at the Centers for Disease Control and Prevention.
-Please telephone the MDH Acute Disease Investigation and Control Section at 651-201-5414 for assistance with human rabies specimen submission and testing.
+- Testing for diagnosis of rabies in humans is performed at the Centers for Disease Control and Prevention (CDC).
+Please telephone the MDH Zoonotic Disease Unit at 651-201-5414 for assistance with human rabies specimen submission and testing.